aravind26288/book-lib-system/README.md

 Follow the steps below to run the app

+Install Node JS in your system and follow the below steps.

-1) Clone the project and copy into your local directory.
+1)Clone the project and copy into your local directory.
 2) Open the command prompt and enter into the cloned project directory
 3) Run the command 'npm install'.
 This will install all the dependencies required for this app
 4) Run 'npm' test to run the unit tests for the components.